 DigitalOcean is a cloud platform focused on simplifying the complexities of infrastructure for software developers.
-In this article, I share the new Digital Ocean Pricing Plans.
+Well, I share the new Digital Ocean Pricing Plans.

 The company recently announced details of new Droplet pricing to deliver more memory, compute power and flexibility for customers at every price point.
-The new pricing is part of their 2018 roadmap which they unveiled earlier this month.
+The new pricing is part of their 2018 roadmap which they unveiled last year in Jan.

 New Digital Ocean Pricing Plan